repat/mytinytodo/src/api/README.md

 `{"title0":"testentry"}`

 #### GET /api/getLists
 Returns the lists with an index.
-The index number is the `id` from the database-table.
+The key is the `list` + an index number which is the counting up from 0.
+The value is another json object with the `id` from the database-table and the name.
+The `id` is going to be needed for updating the table later on.

 Parameters:
 * optional: md5pw (see above)
 * optional: sha1pw (see above)

 Example:
-`{"id1":"Private","id2":"Work","id3":"University"}`
+`{"list0":{"id":"1","name":"Private"},"list1":{"id":"2","name":"Work"},"list2":{"id":"3","name":"University"}}`

 #### GET /api/getNumberOfLists
 Returns the number of ToDo-Lists